shakyav/openshift-intern-workshop/README.md

 Click Save and wait for a new deployment.
 If you click *Pods*, open the latest openshift-intern-workshop pod and select the `openshift-intern-workshop` container, you should see the liveness probe registered on the left hand side.

 Readiness probes can be created in the same way by replacing `livenessProbe` with `readinessProbe`.
-Readiness probes are used to determine whether traffic should be sent to a container.
-Liveness probes are used to determine whether a container should be killed an restarted based on its restart policy.

 ### Resource limits